DETAILED ACTION

 Claim 6, Pearson in view of Ghannam further teaches:

-The method of claim 1, wherein the connection state of the electrical cable is not an appropriate state if the connection state is connected and the action of the operator is indicative of the decoupling the trailer (Ghannam, Paragraph [0046], The condition where the socket 115 is in the electrically engaged state and the trailer 140 is mechanically disconnected to the vehicle is equivalent to an electrical cable being connected and the action of the operator is indicative of decoupling of the trailer.).
+The method of claim 1, wherein the connection state of the electrical cable is not an appropriate state if the connection state is connected and the action of the operator is indicative of decoupling of the trailer (Ghannam, Paragraph [0046], The condition where the socket 115 is in the electrically engaged state and the trailer 140 is mechanically disconnected to the vehicle is equivalent to an electrical cable being connected and the action of the operator is indicative of decoupling of the trailer.).

 Claim 8, Pearson in view of Ghannam further teaches: